Menlo, Washington

 Menlo is a small unincorporated community in the Willapa Valley of Pacific County, Washington, United States.
+The community is home to a general store and post office, the Pacific County Fairgrounds and a secondary/high school, Willapa Valley High School.

+History

-It was settled in 1851 as a donation land claim.
-Menlo was named for the California town of Menlo Park in 1893 when the Northern Pacific Railway line was laid down through the Willapa Valley.
-It was shortened to just Menlo when the sign was cut in half.
+Menlo was settled in 1851 as a donation land claim.
+The area was named for the California town of Menlo Park in 1893 when the Northern Pacific Railway line was laid down through the Willapa Valley.
+It was shortened to Menlo when the sign was cut in half.

-Menlo today is home to a general store and post office, the Pacific County Fairgrounds and a secondary/high school — Willapa Valley High School.
+In 1936, Menlo's tiny Valley High School won the Washington state high school basketball championship at the University of Washington Pavilion.

+Demographics

 As Menlo is not a census-designated place, only approximate population information is available for the area; Menlo is located within the Willapa Valley School District, which has a population of 2,231 and covers 289.1 square miles.
 Menlo is located within Census Tract 9504 of Pacific County, which has a population of 3,921 and covers a larger area than the Willapa Valley School District.